suhock/php-dependency-injection/README.md

 The namespace container accepts an optional `$factory` parameter that specifies a method which provides instances of classes in the namespace.
 The factory must take the name of the class being instantiated as the first parameter.
-Additional parameters will be autowired from the outer container.
+The outer container will provide any additional dependencies.

 ```php
 callable ClassFactory<TClass>(